LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 - **Overwrite existing table** ...
 Records will be saved to a new combined sites table.
 If a combined sites table already exists it will be deleted first.

-Finally, select whether the log file should be overwritten, and whether the log file should be opened upon completion (:numref:`figClearLogFileArcGIS`).
+Finally, select whether the log file should be overwritten, and whether the log file should be opened upon completion (:numref:`figLogFileOptions`).
 Now the form is set up to run your search.

 .. _figLogFileOptions: